fcamara7/GeneidTRAINerDocker/README.md

 e) be made up of sequences longer than at least **100-150** amino-acids

-f) be constituted by sequences previously aligned to a curated protein database (_i.e._ Uniprot90) using a program such as BLAST to ensure that the sequences of the candidates correspond to actual protein-coding genes  **(recommended)**
+f) be constituted by sequences previously aligned to a curated protein database (_i.e._ Uniprot90) using a program such as BLAST or DIAMOND-BLAST to ensure that the sequences of the candidates correspond to actual protein-coding genes  **(recommended)**

 g) include sequences that overlap with the database proteins above over at least **90%** of their length  **(recommended)**